Selective Inspection Program set to commence this week!

-"The program also assists with the collection of statistical data to provide an accurate record of the number of animals in the area and is a method of identifying lost pets so they can be reunited with their owners," Cr McMullen said.
+“The Selective Inspection Program assists with the collection of statistical data to provide an accurate record of the number of animals in the Maranoa and aids Council in reuniting lost pets with their owners”, Cr McMullen said.

 “I encourage all dog owners within the Maranoa Region to ensure that all dogs are kept on their properties and are registered and microchipped at all times in accordance with the Animal Management (Cats and Dogs) Act 2008.”

-Prior to inspections commencing this week, Council has provided information to residents about responsible animal ownership in an effort to reduce the number of fines issued this year.
+Prior to inspections commencing this week, Council has provided information to residents about responsible animal ownership to reduce the number of fines issued this year.
 This includes: